 What’s going on?
 People find your shiny, high-quality website, and then they leave it alone and unloved.
 Ditched.
 Why?

 Enter SEO for doctors.
 No matter how much traffic you have, if your sales don’t follow suit, your marketing strategy and search engine optimisation aren’t working as they should.
 It’s time for some changes!
 Here are my expert tips to help you convert those nonchalant visitors into raving fans who buy, buy, buy.

 1. Check the website analytics

-I get that when you first look at the data, it can be overwhelming, so what should you look at?
+When you first look at the data, it can be overwhelming, so what should you look at?
 You need to look at how many visitors you have and how they travel through your site.
 Do they land on the home page first or another page?

-Remember that attention spans are short, and you need to capture their interest quickly.
+Remember that attention spans are short, and you must capture their interest quickly.
 If there’s a specific page where everyone leaves, you need to turn your attention to the copy, so it captivates them instead.
 You need to head the page with solutions to their problems, not make people wade through the information before finding what they want.
 Many people will give up.

 If you’re savvy about web analytics, they’ll highlight any problem areas and allow your website to perform flawlessly.

 Have you visited a website and been unable to find what you came for?
 Or maybe you spent a while finding the information, then were unable to locate it a second time because you felt like you were in The Labyrinth with Bowie?

 You know those frustrating sites with too many pages that are too difficult to navigate?
 Don’t do this to your visitors.
 It’s not hide and seek.
 If people have to work too hard, they will leave and find another website that provides optimal usability.